Forced evictions & market demolitions during COVID-19

 Zoning and building regulations have always been a tool used by governments to control growth and the spread of urban communities and populations.
 While zoning laws themselves are needed and are part of organizing urban and rural space, they are often misused to restrict certain populations—mostly the marginalized and the poor.
 Demolitions of dwellings of migrant communities and refugee camps have also been a reoccurring method used by governments around the world to deter migration.

-- The United Nations should issue an official statement urging all states to suspend home demolitions during the pandemic.
+- The United Nations should issue an official statement urging all states to suspend forced evictions and market demolitions during the pandemic.
 The UN has already made statements against demolition of Palestinian homes under COVID as well as in Kenya.
+This framework must recognise informal networks providing employment to marginalised groups.

 - Unions and other associations of market vendors and traders have seen success in negotiating with governments to avoid closures or destruction of markets, finding solutions including identifying alternatives venues.
-Civil society and others should do all they can to support these negotiations.
+CSOs can act as intermediaries between grassroots organisations and government authorities to encourage a public partnership so that governments understand these experiences better.

-- At the bare minimum, governments must provide temporary and emergency accommodation to everyone without adequate housing to enable social distancing and shelter-at-home orders.
+- At the very least, governments must provide temporary and emergency accommodation to everyone without adequate housing to enable social distancing and shelter-at-home orders, as well as providing basic necessities such as food and water.

 - Support LANDac and LANDdialogue by filling in this survey to help map the current challenges and opportunities for effective and fair land governance, and to understand the impacts of the pandemic on land rights.